Are Texas Arrest Records Public?

 If you have a criminal record in Texas and want to know if you’re eligible to seal this record and clear your name, we suggest you consider a record expunction service.
 The Law Office of Brian S. Laviage specializes in this area and does not require the submission of personal contact information to let you know if you’re eligible for this service.

 Based in Houston, Brian S. Laviage has been practicing law in the state of Texas for over 10 years.
 You can obtain so much information by simply browsing through this website.
-If you have an arrest history and are interested in finding out if you’re eligible to clear it from public view, please contact us.
+If you have an arrest history and are interested in finding out if you’re eligible to clear it from public view, we can help.